Part of this story was published on the American travel web site "The Professional Hobo" on 20 June 2011. Click here for

 It is interesting to note that the people who live on the Uros floating islands are descended from the Pukara culture and speak Aymara, while those on Taquile are of Inca descent and speak Quechua.
 The customs and way of life of the two communities are completely different, even though they are neighbours of sorts.

 [Sunday 27 June : Puno, Peru] We relaxed today after several days of hard travelling and early mornings.
 After a late and leisurely breakfast we strolled around Puno, but there isn't much to see apart from a very impressive old stone cathedral on the main square.
-A stiff climb up a steep hill behind town brought us to Huajsapata Park, a high vantage point from which there are superb panoramic views of Puno and Lake Titicaca.
+A stiff climb up a steep hill behind town brought us to Huajsapata Park, a high vantage point from which there are superb panoramic views over Puno and Lake Titicaca.
 A rather stained and graffitied white statue of the Inca king Manco Capac stands at the highest point of the park, his outstretched right index finger pointing into the far distance.

 [Monday 28 June : Copacabana, Bolivia] We left Puno on an early bus and headed south-east towards Bolivia along the western shore of Lake Titicaca.
 Exiting Peru was easy, but at the Bolivian immigration office we were pulled out of the long line of gringos and told we had to buy visas - the old South African passport syndrome.
 In researching our trip I had not managed to get a straight answer as to how much a Bolivian visa costs, except that Americans had to pay 135 US dollars (the Bolivian government hates the USA, so it takes it out on US tourists).
 It seemed as if South Africans needed to pay 20 US dollars, which wasn't too onerous, but when the Bolivian border thief, I mean guard, told us it would be 360 Bolivianos EACH and only in local currency, we realized we might be in trouble - the Bolivian currency is the Boliviano, and 360 of them is equivalent to about 50 US dollars.